-This issue features an article by Nathan Sparks, Executive Director, noting recent initiatives and partnerships.
-An important initiative is the Economic Developm...
+This issue features an article by Nathan Sparks, Executive Director, noting recent initiatives and partnerships and an important thank you to the EDATE Committ...

 The Economic Development Council along with Okaloosa County and the State of Florida are committed to providing business assistance programs that will make it easier for companies to expand and develop within our county.
 The EDC is the conduit for these incentives between the local and state government and our community businesses.